 Her research and teaching focus on international relations and foreign policy, with a particular specialization in international security, including foreign policy decision-making, interstate communication and crisis bargaining, psychology, intelligence, and U.S. foreign policy in the Middle East.

-Before joining the faculty at Columbia University, she was an Associate Professor (with tenure) of Politics and International Affairs at Princeton University’s Politics Department and the Woodrow Wilson School for Public and International Affairs.
-She was previously a post-doc fellow at the Harvard University’s Belfer Center for Science and International Affairs and a pre-doc fellow at the Olin Institute for Strategic Studies at Harvard University.
-Yarhi-Milo has worked at the Mission of Israel to the United Nations, as well as served in the Israeli Defense Forces, Intelligence Branch.
-Her dissertation received the Kenneth Waltz Award for the best dissertation in the field of International Security and Arms Control in 2010.
-She also has received awards for the study of Political Science from the Smith Richardson Foundation, the Arthur Ross Foundation, and the Abram Morris Foundation.
+Before joining the faculty at Columbia University, she was Associate Professor (with tenure) of Politics and International Affairs at Princeton University’s Department of Politics and the Princeton School of Public and International Affairs.
+She was previously a post-doctoral fellow at Harvard University’s Belfer Center for Science and International Affairs and a pre-doctoral fellow at the Olin Institute for Strategic Studies at Harvard University.
+Yarhi-Milo has worked at the Mission of Israel to the United Nations and has served in the Israeli Defense Forces, Intelligence Branch.
+Her dissertation received the Kenneth Waltz Dissertation Prize for the best dissertation in the field of international security and arms control in 2010.
+She also has received awards for the study of political science from the Smith Richardson Foundation, the Arthur Ross Foundation, and the Abram Morris Foundation.

 She holds a PhD and a Master’s degree from the University of Pennsylvania, and a BA, summa cum laude, in political science from Columbia University.